-Step One: Developing a Pre-Proposal
+Develop a Pre-Proposal

-As well as clearly setting out your project goals and project objectives, you will need to describe the activities of the project thoroughly and to make reference to any evidence that connects the project’s activities to the outcomes or results you expect.
+As well as clearly setting out your project goals and project objectives, you will need to describe the activities of the project thoroughly and make reference to any evidence that connects the project’s activities to the outcomes or results you expect.

 The work you submit will be assessed by a multi-disciplinary team made up of college staff and faculty members, so it is not advisable to use any jargon that is highly technical or specialized.